 Gimp is undoubtedly a powerful and versatile photo-editor, and it seems churlish to criticise a free app such as this - but the program's unfriendly interface could deter quite a few people, so it might be worth parting with some cash if you'd rather work with something a little more user-friendly.

-That concludes our guide to the best free and cheap photo editing apps for Mac.
+That concludes our guide to the best free and cheap photo-editing apps for Mac.

-In this article, by the nature of the budget software market, we've been talking about apps that just about anybody can get to grips with, and that offer results without a near-vertical learning curve.
+In this article, by the nature of the budget software market, we've been talking about apps that just about anybody can get to grips with, and which offer results without a near-vertical learning curve.
 If you need something more advanced, check out our separate guide to the best pro photo editors for Mac.